Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KUfze04EJmA.md

 ### Transcript

-> um any plans for smart mergers yet i don't know i don't know i don't think so at all
+> any plans for smart mergers yet i don't know i don't know i don't think so at all